uhop/stream-chain/README.md

       return x;
     }
     ```
+  * *(since 2.1.0)* If a value is an array, it is assumed an array of regular functions.
+    Their values are passed in a chain.
+All values (including `null`, `undefined`, and arrays) are allowed
+    and passed without modifications.
+The last value is a subject to precessing defined above for regular functions.
+    * Empty arrays are ignored.
+    * If any function returns a value produced by `Chain.final(value)` (see below), it terminates the chain using
+      `value` as the final value of the chain.
+    * This feature bypasses streams.
+It is implemented for performance reasons.
   * If a value is a valid stream, it is included as is in the pipeline.
     * [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform).
     * [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex).